 6.3.5.
-Program/Erase Suspend (75H)
+Program Erase Suspend (75H)

-The Program/Erase Suspend command (75H), allows the system to interrupt a Page Program or Sector/Block Erase operation and then read data from any other sector or block.
-The Write Status Register command (01H, 31H, 11H) and Erase/Program Security Registers command (44H, 42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H, 32H) are not allowed during Program Suspend.
-The Write Status Register command (01H, 31H, 11H) and Erase Security Registers command (44H) and Erase commands (20H, 52H, D8H, C7H, 60H) are not allowed during Erase Suspend.
-Program/Erase Suspend is valid only during the Page Program or Sector/Block Erase operation.
-A maximum of time of "tSUS" (See AC Characteristics) is required to suspend the Program/Erase operation.
+The Program/Erase Suspend command "75H", allows the system to interrupt a page program or sector/block erase operation and then read data from any other sector or block.
+The Write Status Register command (01H, 31H, 11H) and Erase/Program Security Registers command (44H,42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H, 32H) are not allowed during Program suspend.
+The Write Status Register command (01H, 31H, 11H) and Erase Security Registers command (44H) and Erase commands (20H, 52H, D8H, C7H, 60H) are not allowed during Erase suspend.
+Program/Erase Suspend is valid only during the page program or sector/block erase operation.
+A maximum of time of "tSUS" (See AC Characteristics) is required to suspend the program/erase operation.

-The Program/Erase Suspend command will be accepted by the device only if the SUS bit in the Status Register equals to 0 and WIP bit equals to 1 while a Page Program or a Sector or Block Erase operation is on-going.
-If the SUS bit equals to 1 or WIP bit equals to 0, the Suspend command will be ignored by the device.
+The Program/Erase Suspend command will be accepted by the device only if the SUS bit in the Status Register is equal to 0 and WIP bit is equal to 1 while a Page Program or a Sector or Block Erase operation is on-going.
+If the SUS bit equals 1 or WIP bit equals 0, the Suspend command will be ignored by the device.
 The WIP bit will be cleared from 1 to 0 within "tSUS" and the SUS bit will be set from 0 to 1 immediately after Program/Erase Suspend.
 A power-off during the suspend period will reset the device and release the suspend state.
 The command sequence is shown in the figure below.